pjenvey/path-pep/pep-0NNN.rst

 representation that can be extracted using ``str()``, ``DirEntry`` objects expose a ``path`` attribute instead.
-Having no common interface between path objects, ``DirEntry``, and any other third-party path library had become an issue.
-A solution that allowed any path-representing object to declare that it was a path and a way to extract a low-level representation that all path objects could support was desired.
+Having no common interface between path objects, ``DirEntry``, and any other third-party path library has become an issue.
+A solution that allows any path-representing object to declare that it is a path and a way to extract a low-level representation that all path objects could support is desired.

 This PEP then proposes to introduce a new protocol to be followed by objects which represent file system paths.
 Providing a protocol allows